Alfresco/alfresco-build-tools/docs/README.md

 - The `summary` of the message card tells you the author, event name, and the repo where it was performed.
 - The below `change log` will fetch the commit details.
 - The `build_and_test` and `publish` are the job names added as a `need`.
 If you want to display needs status, you need to explicitly send the JSON object of the `needs` context as an input.

   ```yml
       uses: Alfresco/alfresco-build-tools/.github/actions/send-teams-notification@ref
       with:
         webhook-url: ${{ secrets.MSTEAMS_WEBHOOK }}
         needs: ${{ toJson(needs) }}
   ```

   The `Failure` status with an image reflects the workflow status.
- For the ease of access, these action buttons will perfrom the following:
+  For the ease of access, these action buttons will perform the following:

   - Repository: It will open the Github Repository where the action took place.
   - Build URL: It will redirect you to the workflow run under Github actions tab.
   - Compare: It will redirect you to the Github GUI to review the changes for these commits.

   **Note:** You're free to configure any action items based on your workflow need.
 You just need to send the JSON against the `overwrite` input.

   ```json
     {
        "@type": "OpenUri",